fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     </p>

     <p>
-    The dataset contains 275 3-dimensional time series of length 206 recorded at a sampling frequency of 16 Hz, corresponding to approximately 13 seconds.
+    The dataset contains 275 three-dimensional time series of length 206.
+    The data was recorded at a sampling frequency of 16 Hz, and therefore the length of the time series is approximately 13 seconds.
     137 time series are included in the training set, while the remaining 138 time series are included in the test set.
-    The training set and test time series correspond to different participants (3 participants are included in the training set, while the remaining 3 participants are included in the test set).
+    The training set and test time series correspond to different participants:
+    3 participants are included in the training set, while the remaining 3 participants are included in the test set.
     </p>

     <img